tessercat/pbx-docs/client/notes.md

 - Interacts with the view
-  based on input from the Client and sets method callbacks on the View that handle offer and accept use input.
+  based on input from the Client and sets method callbacks on the View that handle "offer" and "accept" user input.
 - Manages a single Connection object based on Client and View input.

 The Peer class
 implements a simple protocol
 to establish a peer connection.
-One peer offers to a connection and another accepts.
+One peer offers a connection
+and another accepts.

 ## Offer